-In order for an indicator to be included in the calculation, it must meet the minimum number of students required for reporting.
-If an indicator does not have at least five (5) students, it is not reported or included in the total achievement score.
+For an indicator to be included in the calculation, it must meet the minimum number of students required for inclusion.
+If an indicator does not have at least five (5) students, it is not included in the total achievement score.
 Schools are not penalized for not having an indicator; the school performance grade is calculated on the available indicators.

-For specific information on how each indicator is calculated, please refer to the 2014-15 Business Rules Documentation.
+For specific information on how each indicator is calculated, please refer to the 2016-17 Business Rules Documentation.